vicKibira/kapenguria_boys_db/README.md

 **Introduction**

 This project aims to create a small database for Kapenguria Boys High School, an imaginary institution, using PostgreSQL.
 The database consists of eight tables: attendance, class, course, enrollment, fee, grades, students, and teachers.
-The goal is to containerize the PostgreSQL server using Docker, model the data using DBT (Data Build Tool), and visualize analyses through a simple dashboard named in Metabase.
+The goal is to containerize the PostgreSQL server using Docker, model the data using DBT (Data Build Tool), and visualize analyses through a simple dashboard in Metabase.

 **Tools Used**